-In addition to the taught elements of the programme, which on average require around 12-15 contact hours per week (numbers will be higher for year 0), there will be the need for private study.
+In addition to the taught elements of the programme, which on average require around 12-15 contact hours per week, there will be the need for private study.
 This time will be spent working on background reading, revision of notes, work on tutorial problems, coursework and individual or group work on projects including the major project in Programme Stage 3.